ViktorXs/learning-python/README.md

 Finished things that may have wrong naming conventions etc. I will still keep them as they are and will not change for the sake of keeping track, how well I already progressed and learned python.

 # Changelog
+12.07.2021
+- Finished chapter "Diverses" with all its Sub-chapters

 28.06.2021
 - Finished sub-chapter "Funktionsparameter & Sortierung" from "Diverses"